salkuadrat/lucifer/README.md

 ## Web Socket

-Web socket is a necessary part of web application if you need persistent communications between client and server.
-Here is an example to use web socket with Lucifer.
+Web socket is a necessary part of web application to initiate persistent communications between client and server.

+You may utilize web socket in your Lucifer application like so:

 ```dart
 import 'dart:io';